graceyeh111/KoalaPlanner/README.md

 # Setup and installation

-Install html, css, javascript if needed
+'Install html, css, javascript if needed'
 <br/>
-Open Welcome.html in the browser
+'Open Welcome.html in the browser'